RMWinslow/papersdrafts/contagion/ideas.md

       - but this will just be equivalent to saying that people who like to have conncetions will have more connections.
 Not super interesting.
       - Unless focus on the increase in variance
   - Look at various forms of social distancing schemes
+  - maybe the hit will be a fraction of existing utility?
 - mention future plans about explicitly modelling a time path.
+- integrate over distribution to get expected externaility from some particular individual getting sick
+- shutting down $c$ portion of individuals or shutting down $c$ portion of all conncections - analogue in terms of incentives is place huge disincentive on one person or small disincentives on everyone.
+But disincentives on activity don't have same coorespondence to lockdown.
+Lump sum tax on every activity, Or huge tax on randomly chosen activities.
+Compare to that simple model used in class.
+- Options
+  - Shut down all connections for subsection
+  - shut down some fraction of connections for everybody
+  - impose fixed cost on each connection
+  -

 ## option 2: Focus on the distributionary effects themselves.